RobTillaart/M62429/README.md

 Note: the volume goes from 0..255 while the actual steps go from 0..87.
 Therefore not every step in volume will make a "real" step (roughly 1 in 3).
+This choice is made as the range 0..255 is more often used than the 0..87 range and therefore better fits other sensors and devices.

 #### Error codes